mattbierner/code2020/_posts/2020-11-04-workspace-search-use-excludes.md

 By default, workspace search excludes results from folders such as node_modules that are listed in the exclude setting or in a gitignore.

-You can include results from all files by toggling: 'Use exclude settings and ignore files'.
+You can include results from all files by toggling: `Use exclude settings and ignore files`.